 In addition, both the Consumer Protection Commission and consumer associations are able to initiate judicial proceedings in defence of consumers' diffuse interests, requesting the payment of damages to any consumer who has not expressly opted out.
-To date, there has not been a case where consumers' collective or diffuse interests have been brought to the Judiciary requesting damages.

-8.2 Are personal injury/product liability claims brought as individual plaintiff lawsuits, as class actions or otherwise?
+8.2 Are personal injury/product liability claims brought as individual plaintiff lawsuits, as class actions or otherwice?

 In the Peruvian legal system, personal injury/product liability claims are brought as individual plaintiff lawsuits.
 The victim has the right to file a personal injury/product liability complaint due to individual damages suffered.
-Also, if there are cases where more than one person has been damaged in a common situation, they have substantive capacity and can agree to file a personal injury/product liability complaint as a group.
+Additionally, if there are cases where more than one person has been damaged in a common situation, they have substantive capacity and can agree to file a personal injury/product liability complaint as a group.